| Exam Name | Florida Civic Literacy Exam Practice Test – 2026 Updated |

 Answer: B

-Rationale: The Bill of Rights guarantees fundamental rights such as freedom of speech, religion, and due process.**
+Rationale: The Bill of Rights guarantees fundamental rights such as freedom of speech, religion, and due process.** - How many justices are on the Supreme Court?

 A. 5